Work in progress

 Manual: In addition or as an alternative to generating probes automatically, you can add light probes manually by adding LightmapProbe nodes to the scene.
 This can be used to improve lighting detail in areas frequently travelled by dynamic objects.
-After placing LightmapProbe nodes in the scene, you must bake lightmaps again for them to be effective.

 The Data > Light Data property in the LightmapGI node contains the lightmap

 data after baking.
 Textures are saved to disk, but this also contains the

 capture data for dynamic objects, which can be heavy.
 If you are using a scene